Build a WhatsApp AI Agent in 30 Minutes (No Code) Using DronaHQ

 Time: 10 minutes.

-Step 7: Design the Conversation Flow
+Step 7 – Design the Visual Conversation Flow (No Code)

 This is visual workflow design.
 I mapped: